-protect.rules.xxe
+'''

 Use the following properties to configure

-how the XML external entity works.
+how the untrusted deserialization rule works.

-xxe:
+untrusted-deserialization:

 Set the mode of the rule.
 Value options are

 'monitor', 'block', 'block_at_perimeter', or 'off'.

 Note - If a setting says, "if blocking is enabled",

 the setting can be 'block' or 'block_at_perimeter'.

 mode: off

-==

 application

 Use the properties in this section for

 the application(s) hosting this agent.

-\

-==

 application:

 Override the reported application name.

 Note - On Java systems where multiple, distinct applications may be

 served by a single process, this configuration causes the agent to \

-report

 all discovered applications as one application with the given name.

 name: NEEDS_TO_BE_SET

 Add the name of the application group with which this

 application should be associated in the Contrast UI.

 group: NEEDS_TO_BE_SET

 Add the application code this application should use in the Contrast UI.

 code: NEEDS_TO_BE_SET

 Override the reported application version.

 version: NEEDS_TO_BE_SET

 Apply labels to an application.
 Labels must

 be formatted as a comma-delimited list.

+Example - 'label1,label2,label3'

+tags: NEEDS_TO_BE_SET

+Define a set of 'key=value' pairs (which conforms to RFC 2253) for

+specifying user-defined metadata associated with the application.
+The

+set must be formatted as a comma-delimited list of 'key=value' pairs.

+Example - 'business-unit=accounting, office=Baltimore'

 '''

-''' Example - label1, label2, label3 tags: NEEDS_TO_BE_SET Define a set of key=value pairs (which conforms to RFC 2253) for specifying user-defined metadata associated with the application.
-The set must be formatted as a comma-delimited list of 'key=value' pairs.
-Example - "business-unit=accounting, office=Baltimore" metadata: NEEDS TO BE SET Provide the ID of a session which already exists in the Contrast UI.
+''' metadata: NEEDS_TO_BE_SET Provide the ID of a session which already exists in the Contrast UI.
 Vulnerabilities discovered by the agent are associated with this session.
 If an invalid ID is supplied, the agent will be disabled.
-This option and 'application.session_metadata' are mutually exclusive; if both are set, the agent will be disabled. session_id: NEEDS_TO_BE_SET Provide metadata which is used to create a new session ID in the Contrast UI.
+This option and 'application.session_metadata' are mutually exclusive; if both are set, the agent will be disabled. session id: NEEDS TO BE SET Provide metadata which is used to create a new session ID in the Contrast UI.
 Vulnerabilities discovered by the agent are associated with this new session.
-This value should be formatted as key=value pairs (conforming to RFC 2253).
+This value should be formatted as 'key=value' pairs (conforming to RFC 2253).
 Available key names for this configuration are branchName, buildNumber, commitHash, committer, gitTag, repository, testRun, and version.
-This option and 'application.session_id' are mutually exclusive; if both are set the agent will be disabled. session_metadata: NEEDS_TO_BE_SET \
+This option and 'application.session_id' are mutually exclusive; if both are set the agent will be disabled. session_metadata: NEEDS_TO_BE_SET